nsetzer/daedalus-games/csp2.md

 will never be less than half the expected frame rate.
 If the delta is to large, request a full resync.

+the better way will to increase or decrease the overall framerate running at 58 or 62 frames per second until the steps is caught up.

 2) Receiving messages